infonl/dimpact-zaakafhandelcomponent/docs/development/testing.md

 ##### Import ZAC OpenAPI spec

-1. Make sure your locally cloned ZAC Git repo is up-to-date and you have recently run a build (see [INSTALL.md](INSTALL.md) for instructions).
+1. Make sure your locally cloned ZAC Git repo is up-to-date, and you have recently run a build (see [INSTALL.md](INSTALL.md) for instructions).
-2. In Postman click ‘import’ and select the generated OpenAPI YAML spec file in the ZAC Git project in the folder: `build/generated/openapi/META-INF/openapi/`
+2. In Postman select ‘File - Import’ and select [the generated OpenAPI YAML spec file](../../build/generated/openapi/META-INF/openapi/openapi.yaml).
 3. Select to create a new Postman Collection.

 ##### Create environment(s)